AssetAtlasTracker/AssetAtlas/documentation.md

 We have a search bar in the topbar, but searching only works on the home page.
 We want/wanted to make a little popup box thing with the top 5 matches or so show up on any page whenever the search bar gets typed in, but we didn't get around to it.

 Passwords are not really secure as is, due to us using HTTP instead of HTTPS.
-They are hashed locally with SHA256 before getting sent to backend and hashed again.
-This means a man in the middle attack at least would not leak a users plaintext password, protecting them if they are using a re-used password for AssetAtlas.
+They are hashed locally with SHA256 before getting sent to backend and hashed again (and salted).
+This means a man in the middle attack at least would not leak a user's plaintext password, protecting them if they are using a re-used password for AssetAtlas.

 # Possible future directions

 Multiple templates per item.
 Would probably be a hard fork.

+File datatype as a custom field. so like you could upload a pdf to a "warranty" field or something.